CatTanker/cnc_map_tool_guide/my-project/docs/linux.md

 ```
 The above lines are where most of my reasoning lies for the dependencies installed.

-Despite a later (2023) push towards updating the client to use dotnet7, as of early 2024 these changes are being rolled back after dotnet 7 providing [a conbsiderably worse user experience](https://github.com/CnCNet/xna-cncnet-client/pull/494).
-Although a major part of this initial push was for better support on Mac / Linux, there were conflicts  with existing methods.
-This included strange placement of objects inside the client, the fact that the client runs your global wine rather than a dedicated prefix, causing issues such as extremely poor fps, and in some cases an instant desync upon entering a game through linux, but without any issues if entered from the same files on windows.Any advice provided from the dotnet 7 builds is as a result less-well tested and in the future may be kept for legacy support.
+Despite a later (2023) push towards updating the client to use dotnet7, as of early 2024 these changes are being rolled back due to dotnet 7 providing [a conbsiderably worse user experience](https://github.com/CnCNet/xna-cncnet-client/pull/494).
+Although a major part of this initial push was for better support on Mac / Linux, the vast majority of the userbase is on windows, and so the profits of this are limited.
+I also noticed that dotnet 7 clients tended to have a lot of bugs when run on linux, but looked/worked fine on windows,included strange placements of objects inside the client and no maps or scenarios even being listed in the client.
+The client also has a few minor oversights, such as the fact that the client runs your global wine rather than a dedicated prefix, causing issues such as extremely poor fps for several users, and in some cases an instant desync upon entering a game through linux, but without any issues if entered from the same files on windows.
+Any advice provided from the dotnet 7 builds is as a result less-well tested and in the future may be kept for legacy support.
 While there are much fewer mods that use the dotnet 7 client, there may be cases where such support is needed.
-Example cases include early builds of TS Rubicon, RotE (as of december 2023) internal beta's client, and Project Phantom's internal client.
+Example cases include early builds of TS Rubicon, Rote's Beta (as of january 2024), and Project Phantom's client.

 The reason you will often see a ddraw or cnc-ddraw package mentioned as this means the game will use the ddraw supplied by the [client](https://github.com/FunkyFr3sh/cnc-ddraw), which will improve your experience significantly.
 I *highly recommend* you perform this recommendation.